Quantum vs Classical Proofs and Subset Verification: Oracle Separation of and

+Theorem \ref{thm:qma} applies equally well whether the oracle is {\pc} or {\rpc}.
+So why is it harder to prove Conjecture \ref{conj:nonRandom} than Theorem \ref{thm:main}?
+The answer is that Recipe \ref{Recipe} is much easier to use if the optimal witness depends only on a subset of integers.
+Note {\rpc} oracles have a one-to-one relationship with a subset of integers, and so the optimal witness only depends on that subset.
+However for {\pc} oracles, the optimal witness might depend on some details of the permutation, which is more challenging to handle.

-First, for convenience we define the complexity class $\expQCMA$ to be the analogue of $\QCMA$, in which the quantum verifier is allowed exponential time and space, but still receives a polynomial length classical witness.
-Note that although trivially $\EXP=\expQCMA$, we will be considering the query complexity of an $\expQCMA$ machine, which in general is not the same as the query complexity of an $\EXP$ machine.
+For convenience, we define the complexity class $\expQCMA$ to be the analogue of $\QCMA$, in which the quantum verifier is allowed exponential time and space, but receives a polynomial length classical witness.
+While trivially bounded-error quantum exponential time, $\BQEXP=\expQCMA$, in general the query complexity of a $\expQCMA$ machine is not the same as the query complexity of a $\BQEXP$ machine.

 Our proof works as follows.
-We first show that if there is a $\QCMA$ machine that decides $L_\orcl$, for all {\rpc} oracles $\orcl$, then there will be a $\expQCMA$ machine that solves a related oracle problem using polynomial number of queries.
-Then using Theorem \ref{thm:notinQCMA}, we show that there is no such $\expQCMA$ machine that solves the related problem in a query-efficient way.
-This implies that there is no $\QCMA$ machine that solves the original problem.
+We first show that if there is a $\QCMA$ machine that decides $L_\orcl$, for all {\rpc} oracles $\orcl$, then there will be a $\expQCMA$ machine that decides $L_{\widetilde{\orcl}}$ for any {\pc} oracle $\widetilde{\orcl}$, where, {\it crucially}, the optimal witness only depends on the pre-image subset of the permutation implemented by the oracle.
+Then using Recipe \ref{Recipe}, we show that there is a language $L_{\widetilde{\orcl}}$ for a {\pc} oracle $\widetilde{\orcl}$ such that no $\expQCMA$ machine that can decide the language using an efficient number of queries to $\widetilde{\orcl}$ (with a witness that only depends on the pre-image subset).
+This implies that there is no $\QCMA$ machine that solves the {\rpc} oracle problem.